 Sreekrishna Bhat, editor of Bahrain based web portal Trade Arabia, has years of international experience in journalism.

-Gulf Daily News and Gulf Construction in Bahrain, The Times of India and Indian Express in India, and The National in Papua New Guinea.
+He has worked for the Gulf Daily News and Gulf Construction in Bahrain, The Times of India and Indian Express in India, and The National in Papua New Guinea.

 Bhat, who prefers going by his last name, writes on a wide variety of subjects, including politics, places, people and industry.